 A Via Ferrata can vary in length from short routes taking less than an hour to longer, more demanding routes covering significant distance and altitude (1,000 metres or more of ascent taking eight or more hours to complete).

 Via Ferrata was first used back in the 1800s and the heart of Via Ferrata is in the Italian Dolomites.
-In certain areas of the Dolomites, it is possible to link several Via Ferrata together, staying overnight in mountain refuges and undertaking extensive multi-day climbing tours at high altitude.
+In certain areas of the Dolomites, it is possible to link several Via Ferrata together, staying overnight in mountain refuges and undertaking extensive multi-day climbing tours at high altitudes.

 The Scottish Via Ferrata, however, follows Grey Mare’s Tail waterfall which is only 60 metres/197 feet high.